-- If, at any point in the process, the allegations involve the violation of local, state, or federal laws, the proper Law Enforcement Agency will be informed. - The responding party will have the opportunity to respond to the allegations prior to the school issuing the Findings and Sanctions. - If the alleged violations are against the Title IX policy, the Title IX coordinator will be notified.
-The investigation (both Title IX and general standards of conduct) will then be coordinated through the Title IX office. - In the event that an accused student does not respond within 5 business days of being informed of notification, the Student Deans will proceed with the information at hand. - Calvary will work to maintain a fair and impartial process. - Students needing disability-related accommodations during the process, should contact Calvary's Accommodations Support Office. - At meetings and interviews, students may bring one individual to meetings and interviews for support.
-The Student Deans need to be informed of the identity of the individual beforehand.
+- If the alleged violations are against the Title IX policy, the Title IX coordinator will be notified and will coordinate the investigation. - If, at any point in the process, the allegations involve the violation of local, state, or federal laws, the proper Law Enforcement Agency will be informed. - The responding party will have the opportunity to respond to the allegations prior to the school issuing the Findings and Sanctions. - If an accused student does not respond within 5 business days of being informed of notification, the Student Deans will proceed with the information at hand. - Calvary will work to maintain a fair and impartial process.

+- Students needing disability-related accommodation during the process, should contact Calvary's Accommodations Support Office. - At meetings and interviews, students may bring one individual to meetings and interviews for support.
+The Student Deans must be informed of the identity of the individual beforehand.
 The support person will not be permitted to advocate for the accused in the process, or to have any role in the process other than to advise and assist the accused.
-Advisors may not be connected with the investigation in any way. - During a disciplinary interview, students should plan to bring all evidence, documents, or items you believe will be helpful to the interviewers. - Students are permitted to ask questions of the interviewers and should be prepared for them to ask several questions.
+Advisors may not participate in the investigation in any way, except to support their advisee. - During a disciplinary interview, students should plan to bring all evidence, documents, or items you believe will be helpful to the interviewers. - Students are permitted to ask questions of the interviewers and should be prepared for them to ask several questions.
 Honesty and cooperation are expected. - Disciplinary decisions are made on the "Preponderance of the Evidence".
 This means that decisions are made from the greater weight of the evidence; that the accused is "more likely innocent/guilty than not".